hultml/Classihacking/README.md

 `pixi add python jupyter numpy pandas matplotlib seaborn scikit-learn`

-And then do `pixi shell` inside the folder.
+And then do `pixi shell` inside the folder, followed by `jupyter lab .` or more simply `pixi run jupyter lab .`.

-Submit by giving me the url of the repo by Tueday 11.59pm